denizhankalkan/Matching-Game-React/README.md

 # Matching-Game-React
-Create a matcing game with React
+Create a matcing game with React, Redux